CUDA 9.1 Update

-NVIDIA just pushes out the new CUDA 9.1 update that brings new algorithms and optimizations that speed up AI and HPC apps on Volta GPUs.
+NVIDIA just pushed out the new CUDA 9.1 update that brings new algorithms and optimizations that speed up AI and HPC apps on Volta GPUs.
 With this release you can:

 - Develop image augmentation algorithms for deep learning easily with new functions in NVIDIA Performance Primitives